dominiclvj/creative-coding-club-demo/modules/gsap-express/transformorigin-1/instructions/instruction.md

 The values are commonly set in pixels, percents, or using the css keywords: left, center, right, top, bottom.

-The demo below shows a wide variety of examples of each unit.
+This example shows how transforms can be made with a set pair of horizontal and vertical coordinates.